🚀 New feature alert! Find the best businesses for internationals on DutchReview's Business Directory

 The First Thanksgiving, 1621.
 Image: US Library of Congress/Wikimedia Commons/Public Domain

 Well, not really.
-Thanksgiving is one of the most popular American celebrations known around the world.
-It is usually associated with being thankful and charitable.
-There are also usually lots of parades and events surrounding the holiday as well.
+Thanksgiving is one of the most popular American celebrations — and well-known around the world.
+It is celebrated on the fourth Thursday in November, and is associated with being thankful and charitable.

 READ MORE | The pilgrims in Leiden: Where were the pilgrims before they sailed to America?